Table of Contents

 In macOS Mojave (2018) Apple introduced a virtual panel at the bottom of your display with all screen capture and recording options.
 Three screenshots buttons allow you to capture the entire screen, a window and a selected area.
 The panel also provide video recording options which can record either the entire screen or a selected area of the screen.

 On the right-hand side, you will find the “Options” button that provides you with various options for choosing where you want to save your screenshots and video clips.
 You can set a timed delay so you can prepare your screen to capture or record.
-After taking a screenshot it showed you a thumbnail preview of captured screen or recording clip on the lower right side of your screen.
+After taking a screenshot it showed you a thumbnail preview of the captured screen or recording clip on the lower right side of your screen.
 To modify and share screenshots, click the thumbnail.
 You can turn off the thumbnail preview by de-selecting the “show floating thumbnail” option.
 If you don’t want the mouse pointer in a screenshot or recorded clips then you disabled it.

 Where do you find screenshots?